ncarusso/Mathematics/README.md

 </table>

 <h4>Solution</h4>
-While <b>Riemann Hypothesis</b> remains unsolved, there is no easy way in which we can affirm that a number is prime.
+While the <b>Riemann Hypothesis</b> remains unsolved, there is no easy way in which we can affirm that a number is prime.
 However, there are some recursive algorithms that let us deal with this situation.
-I have choosen the one called <b>The sieve of Eratosthenes </b>.<br>
+I have chosen the one called <b>The sieve of Eratosthenes.</b><br>

 <i>References</i>
 <ul>